amyxg/CTS285/m2t1/README.md

 install library:

  - first set up virutalenvironment
- - cd m2t1 (make the folder first)
+ - cd m2t1 (make the folder)
  - pip install virtualenv
  - virtualenv venv
- - source veenv/bin/activate
+ - source venv/bin/activate
  now we have our "venv" environment, so we can install things in it to turn it off:
  - deactivate